 Now your dog is completely accustomed to the bathing area, the bathtub and the water, you must prepare the bathing supplies you need to bathe your dog.

 Below is a list of the products needed to perform a good dog bath but feel free to adapt to your own needs and requirements.
 Some in the audience only want natural shampoo like the OxGord Natural, others will only use homemade products, and so on.
 Feel free to experiment but remember, you’re dealing with a living being so don’t experiment too much and always try on a small patch to monitor reactions before going for the entire body, especially before using on sensitive zones like the anal area.

 Shampoo for Puppies

 Keep in mind that you should always and only use a shampoo specifically conceived for puppies, and never human shampoo.
 In addition to the different pH balance between humans and dogs, human shampoo is not appropriate as it does not clean your dog’s skin and coat thoroughly.
 If your vet recommends it, go for a anti-parasitic or antibacterial shampoo.

-Caution, if this is the first time for bathing your dog, you should prepare lukewarm water, means the temperature should be appropriate, it’s better to touch by your hand to make sure and feel the temperature.
+Caution, if this is the first time for bathing your dog, you should prepare lukewarm water, which means the temperature should be appropriate, it’s better to touch by your hand to make sure and feel the temperature.

 Because this is the first time your puppy will know and feel about water, don’t make him stress right at the first time.
 Make sure you stop if the dog truly feels distressed.
 Every first few times are difficult, especially with adult dogs.

 Always use soft and fluffy towels; they are able to absorb the most water, especially when quickly drying your dog’s coat.
 You don’t want too harsh towels, especially for short-haired coats as you may end up irritating your dog’s coat.
 You may want to clip your dog’s hair if they are way too long and dirty before the wash.